 - Child rehabilitation.
 We treat patients with neurological pathologies (caused before, during or after delivery), medical or traumatic pathologies, muscular pathologies, tumoural or orthopaedic pathologies, and multilevel surgery.
 We offer multidisciplinary care with neonatology, neuropaediatrics, neurosurgery, orthopaedic surgery, nutrition and neuropsychology.
 We have physiotherapy, occupational therapy and neuropedagogy, and we apply infiltration treatments with botulinum toxin.
 We have a Marfan Syndrome Unit.

 - Cardiorespiratory rehabilitation (in adults and children).
-We offer respiratory rehabilitation with a special emphasis on the programme for chronic obstructive pulmonary disease (COPD), cystic fibrosis, amyotrophic lateral sclerosis (ALS), lung transplants, cardiac rehabilitation for acute coronary syndrome, heart failure and physical activity programmes for moderate heart failure in collaboration with the Office of the Councillor for Health from Barcelona City Council and the Hospital's Cardiology Department.
+We offer respiratory rehabilitation with a special emphasis on the programme for chronic obstructive pulmonary disease (COPD), cystic fibrosis, amyotrophic lateral sclerosis (ALS), lung transplants, cardiac rehabilitation for acute coronary syndrome and heart failure.

 - Pelvic floor.
 Care for mixed and urgent urinary incontinence, both in men and women, and individual treatment with instrumental techniques and exercises.